curiousquantumelephant777/Holistic-GDNF-Stimulation-ASD-Theory/theories/GDNF-Neuro-Ophthalmologic-Firmware-Flash.md

 ### 💫 GDNF as a "Firmware Flash" for Neural Brightness and Plasma Stellation

 I am exploring the hypothesis that **GDNF** (Glial cell line-Derived Neurotrophic Factor) functions like a biological “firmware update:" a deep structural reset rather than a temporary software patch.
-After targeted holistic GDNF stimulation, I noticed changes in my iris, which inspired me to think about how this remarkable protein might improve eye health.
+After targeted holistic GDNF stimulation, I noticed changes in my neural and retinal hardware, which inspired me to think about how this remarkable protein might improve eye health.

 Specifically, GDNF may: